-Designated respite workers are hired by the parents/guardian, but are paid through Respite, Inc. as a third party payer, insuring standard payroll procedures are followed and that federal and state deductions are paid.
+Designated respite workers are hired by the parents/guardian, but are paid through Respite, Inc. as a third party payer, ensuring standard payroll procedures are followed and that federal and state deductions are paid.
 The family and their worker(s) make all service arrangements.

 - CPR/First Aid training

 - Clear a criminal history background check *

 - Provide personal and/or professional references *

 - If applicable, hold a valid driver’s license and vehicle insurance